 - 1. For each of the following sets of entities, decide whether you think the set is more likely to be a population or a sample, and explain why. - a.
 All hospitals in the United States - b.
 All patients in the emergency room of a given hospital on a given day - c.
-One hospital from each of the fifty largest cities in the United States - d.
-Sixteen health departments selected from among those in a state - e.
+One hospital from each of the 50 largest cities in the United States - d.
+All health departments in a given state - e.
 The patients who visit a single physician - f.
-Operating room procedures for February 11 in a single hospital - 2.
-What mechanisms might you use to obtain a list of all members of the following target populations, and how successful might you be? - a.
-Emergency room visitors for the past six months at a single hospital emergency room - b.
-Hospitals in the United States - c.
-Health department clientele for a single health department
+Operating room procedures for February 11 in a single hospital